T

 neighborhood

-Explore the historic synagogues, the Old Jewish Cemetery, and the Jewish Museum.
-This area offers a poignant glimpse into the history of Prague's Jewish community.
+Explore the historic Jewish Quarter, home to several synagogues, the Old Jewish Cemetery, and the Jewish Museum.
+It's a poignant area rich with history, offering insights into Prague's Jewish heritage.

-• A single ticket covers entry to most sites within the Jewish Museum complex.
+• A single ticket grants access to most of the historical sites within the quarter.

 2. Midday